 How will the coronavirus impact your business?
 Employers respond to the spread of COVID-19 with strategies to help employees who don’t want to get tested or take time off.

 The Center for Disease Control (CDC) is monitoring an outbreak of respiratory illness caused by the new coronavirus, COVID-19.
-Over 40 cases have been detected in the U.S. since January 21, 2020, resulting in 17 hospitalizations and 2 deaths (the global death toll has now passed 3,000).
+Over 500,000 cases have been detected in the U.S. since January 21, 2020, resulting in over 20,000 deaths.

 There are a lot of workers out there who don’t have emergency savings and skip medical treatments they can’t afford.
 If those employees get sick, they might try to “push through it” and bring the virus to the workplace, infecting colleagues and further limiting productivity.

 Mercer has released a report to help employers understand how the spread of the coronavirus will impact their employees and how they should respond to it.

 How Employers Are Responding to COVID-19

 The initial employer response to the coronavirus has been to stay informed, protect and minimize exposure and take precautions, according to Mercer.
 This is what companies are specifically doing to minimize COVID-19’s impact on their business:

 - 96 percent of employers are not ending expatriate assignments.

 - 72 percent postponed nonessential travel to countries where there are confirmed cases of the COVID-19.